We regularly receive enquiries from customers regarding a variety of mortgage types. One we come across every now and again is a cashback mortgage.

-Also, lenders are closely monitored by the Regulator in terms of repossessions and arrears cases which means they want to minimise this risk.
-The process of taking a property into possession can be very costly and may attract bad press for the lenders reputation.
-Therefore when after approving mortgages for mature applicants they don’t want to be seen kicking a vulnerable older person because they couldn’t afford their payments.
+Lenders are closely monitored when it comes to repossessions and arrears cases which means they want to minimise this risk.
+Taking a property into possessions can cost a lot of money and build up a negative reputation for the lender.
+With this in mind, when they are approving mortgages for mature applicants they don’t want to be seen kicking out a vulnerable older person because they couldn’t afford their payments.

-The good news is lenders will consider granting mortgages past normal retirement ages if sufficient evidence is showing affordability can be kept up with after retirement.
-This could include a letter from your Pension provider with a projection of your future income.
-An issue here is that most people will likely take a reduction in income at retirement.
-Therefore, you will need to prove that the mortgage monthly payments can still be paid from that reduced income.
-In practice, this hardly ever works unless a very small mortgage is granted.
+Lenders will consider granting mortgages beyond normal retirement ages as long as there is enough evidence proving that they can keep up with payments after retirement.
+In terms of evidence, you could provide a letter from your Pension provider with a projection of your future income.
+One issue here is that many people will usually take a reduction in income at retirement.
+This means that you will need to demonstrate that the mortgage monthly

-The default retirement age was scrapped in 2011 and employers can no longer force an employee to retire.
-As such whilst lenders use the State Retirement age as the age that the mortgage must be paid off, it has become more normal for them to let the intended retirement age be self-declared.
+In 2011, the default retirement age was removed which meant employers no longer had the power to force an employee to retire.
+Therefore, lenders use the State Retirement age ad the age that the mortgage must be paid off, however, these days, lenders will let the retirement age be self-declared.

-Our Specialist Mortgage Advisors in Harrogate will be able to talk this through with you and find the best way for your mortgage application to go ahead and the best options available to you.
+We have a team of Specialist Mortgage Advisors in Harrogate who will be able to provide a helping hand through the process and will recommend you the best way for your mortgage application and the options that are appropriate for your situation.